 - Regulations of other states: When exporting animals from Hawaii to any other location in the U.S., applicants must ensure compliance with any regulations of the receiving state regarding import or possession of the transported species.

-- Federal regulation: The U.S. Fish and Wildlife Service maintains a separate list of federally-designated “injurious wildlife” under the Lacey Act.
-Import and transport, among other activities, of designated species are prohibited.
+- Federal regulation: The U.S. Fish and Wildlife Service maintains a separate list of federally-designated “injurious wildlife” under the Lacey Act with associated regulations.
 For more information, visit http://www.fws.gov/injuriouswildlife/, or contact the U.S. Fish and Wildlife Service.

 - International regulation: Persons who want export to foreign countries chameleons or other injurious wildlife that are also regulated under the Convention on International Trade in Endangered Species (CITES) must also obtain a CITES permit from the U.S. Fish and Wildlife Service, who will require a copy of your DOFAW state export permit before issuing their own.
 Visit http://www.cites.org for a full list of species and permit instructions.